COST-FP1304-PROFOUND/ProfoundProducts/Software/README.md

-# Statistical software / algorithms for model calibration and uncertainty analysis
+# Model calibration and uncertainty analysis

 Collaboration between researchers from PROFOUND has facilitated the development of the BayesianTools package, available at on CRAN ([here](https://cran.r-project.org/web/packages/BayesianTools/index.html)).